On This Page

 Feature Specification

-Platform Types Open-source library, Enterprise UI, Enterprise API, MCP server
+Platform types Open-source library, Enterprise UI, Enterprise API, MCP server

-File Types 64+ including PDFs, images, HTML, Word, emails, scanned/handwritten
+File types 64+ including PDFs, images, HTML, Word, emails, scanned/handwritten

-VLM Pipeline Steps Generative OCR, Table to HTML, Image Description
+VLM pipeline steps Generative OCR, Table to HTML, Image Description

-Processing Partitioning, cleaning, extraction, chunking, embeddings
+Processing operations Partitioning, cleaning, extraction, chunking, embeddings

-API Tools 19 tools for workflow management via MCP implementation
+API tools 19 tools for workflow management via MCP implementation

-Python Support 3.7.0+ (inference), 3.10-3.12 (ingest), 3.12+ (MCP)
+Python support 3.7.0+ (inference), 3.10-3.12 (ingest), 3.12+ (MCP)

 License Apache 2.0 (open-source components)